staticdev/django-pagination-bootstrap/README.rst

 Django-pagination-bootstrap is an app to easy add pagination in Django_, using `Bootstrap`_'s layout.

 Note: This library currently works with Python 3.6+, Django 2.0+ and Bootstrap 3+.
-For older versions, please use version 1.3.0.

 Installation
 ------------